-My strengths lie in the teaching of higher-level students and I particularly enjoy teaching those who are at grade 8 or diploma level (teaching or performing) or those aspiring to study at one of the major music conservatoires.
+Whilst I am happy to teach all levels, I particularly enjoy teaching higher-level students, those of Grade 8 or Diploma standard (teaching or performing) or pianists aspiring to study at one of the major music conservatoires or universities.

 I am a traditional teacher with traditional methods which get results.
 I am rapidly able to identify the strengths and weaknesses in a student’s playing and to solve technical and musical dilemmas and have the ability to choose appropriate repertoire to assist in the development of a particular student.